 - Signing up at high school;

-Failure to register is a crime that could be prosecuted and will result in being permanently barred from student financial assistance (“student loans”), federal job training programs, and most federal employment.
+- Failure to register is a crime that could be prosecuted and will result in being permanently barred from student financial assistance (“student loans”), federal job training programs, and most federal employment.
 Individuals may be excused from these penalties if they are later able to convince the Selective Service program that their failure to register was not “knowing and willful.”
-See information available online or write to the Selective Service System at P.O.
+See information available at http://www.sss.gov or write to the Selective Service System at P.O.
 Box 94638, Palatine IL 60094-4638.
-Telephone: 888 655 1825 (toll free) 847 688-6888 (voice); or 847 688-2567 (TTY).
+Telephone: 888 655 1825 (toll free) or 847 688-6888 (voice) or 847 688-2567 (TTY).

-Parents who have a child who uses a wheelchair or is blind are exempt from annual vehicle property tax if they use their car to transport the child.21 However, that exemption ends when the child becomes 18.
-There is a separate law that allows the same property tax exemption to someone who uses a wheelchair, but that person must be at least a joint owner of the vehicle.22 So if a parent wants to keep the tax exemption, consider adding the adult child on as an owner of their vehicle.
-Assuming the new title lists the names as Jane Doe or John Doe, there is risk the child could legally sell the vehicle.
-Listing Jane Doe and John Doe means that both would need to sign to sell the car.
-If the child refused to sign or buyer declined to accept the child’s signature, there would be a problem selling.
-You would also want to check with the insurance company.
-An SC driver’s license number of the first named owner is required.
+Parents who have a child who uses a wheelchair or is blind are exempt from annual vehicle property tax if they use their car to transport the child.
+However, that exemption ends when the child becomes 18.
+There is a separate law that allows the same property tax exemption to someone who uses a wheelchair, but that person must be at least a joint owner of the vehicle.
+So if a parent wants to keep the tax exemption, could consider adding the adult child on as an owner of their vehicle.
+Assuming the new title lists the names as Jane Doe OR John Doe, there is risk the son could legally sell the vehicle.
+Listing Jane Doe AND John Doe means that both would need sign to sell the car.
+If son refused to sign or buyer declined to accept son’s signature, there would be a problem selling.
+Would also want to check with insurance company.
+SC driver’s license number of the first named owner is required.

 This publication provides legal information, but is not intended to be legal advice.
 As the law may change, please contact Disability Rights South Carolina for updates.
 Please let us know if you would like this information in an alternative format.